maxcelant/leetcode/explore/Binary Search.md

+#### Use Cases
+**When data is sorted or can be made sorted**
+- Find `x` in a sorted array
+**When you need to find the first or last occurrence of something**
+- First occurrence of a number
+- Last occurrence
+- First index where a condition becomes true
+**You need to minimize or maximize something (answer lies in a range)**
+- Minimum speed to arrive on time
+- Smallest radius to cover all points
+- Maximum value that satisfies a condition
+**When the search space is huge**
+- Dead give away

 Using  `l <= r` means that we want to continue even when `l` and `r` are equal.
 So that means that `l` needs to be strictly larger than `r` for the loop to end.

 >[!question]